AF-Github1/WebotsWorkshop/README.md

           CODING YOUR FIRST ROBOT

+ Below I will show some sample code along with the explanation of what it does.
+I will also show how to install certain modules

-# This line calls the parts of the robot I used to code in this controller.
+# This line calls the modules of the robot used to code in this controller.
 from controller import Robot, DistanceSensor, Motor, Camera, LED

 # I define the timestep variable here and define max speed, a variable to make it a bit more covenient to change the robots velocity.
 This doesn't need to be a particular value, this just happens to be the top speed for the physical e-puck